maastor/reflection/README.md

    └─ apply on approval, then append a changelog entry
 ```

 One question, one issue, one minimal fix per round.
-Be brief.
-YAGNI.

 ## Questions